 • 100% of people with Original Medicare will have access to a Part-C plan with a $0 monthly premium.

-• Through the CMS Value-Based Insurance Design (VBID) Model, 60 plans will offer Medicare Advantage seniors additional options, including reductions in cost sharing (in some cases to zero) for some benefits, such as eliminated Medicare Part D cost sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health, such as food insecurity and social isolation, for seniors who receive low income subsidies (Extra Help) and/or chronically ill seniors.
+• Through the CMS Value-Based Insurance Design (VBID) Model, 60 plans will offer Medicare Advantage individuals extra options, including reductions in cost sharing (in some cases to zero) for some benefits, such as eliminated Medicare Part D cost sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health, such as food insecurity and social isolation, for individuals who receive low income subsidies (Extra Help) and/or chronically ill individuals.

 • In addition, through the VBID Model’s Hospice Benefit Component, 4 plans will offer the Medicare hospice benefit through their plan.

 • In New York, 3,740,178 individuals are enrolled in Medicare.

 With the passing of the Inflation Reduction Act, people with Medicare prescription drug coverage will have a $35 cost-sharing limit on a month’s supply of each covered insulin products.
 As well as adult vaccines that are recommended by the Advisory Committee on Immunization Practices (ACIP) at no additional cost.Source: CMS Fact Sheet

 How do I qualify for Medicare Advantage in New York?

 You can join a Medicare Advantage Plan in New York if all these apply:

 •You're a U.S. citizen or lawfully present in the U.S.